SOLVING LINEAR EQUATIONS

 Example 3: Solve for x in the following equation.

-Multiply both sides by the lowest common multiple of 3, 6, 9,
+Multiply both sides by the lowest common multiple of 3, 6, 9, and 18, or 18.

 Simplify: